• $100M Book Club

 🧸 Example

-2. Protect fragile early ideas from corporate antibodies - Like keeping seedlings in a greenhouse until they're strong enough for the garden
+2. Protect fragile ideas from early skeptics - Like shielding seedlings until they're strong enough for harsh weather

 That's it, my fellow rebels!